Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map

 // Macro ends

-Using the macro in a template:
+■ Using the macro in a template

-PRE PRINT template trigger inside a template.
+In addition to using the above macro as a "stand alone" (file) macro, you can associate it with the PRE PRINT template trigger inside a custom template.
 Then, each time you go to print the document (and as long as the template itself is still on your system), the template macro will fire up and display the message, etc.

 If you need help creating such template macros or associating template macros with trigger events, see "Automating WordPerfect Templates" on the Tips page.